gafrom/web_package/README.md

 Default value is `nil`, which means that `.sxg` extension is just removed from the path for the rest of Rack middlewares.

-#### url_filter
+#### filter
-A `Proc`, accepting a single argument of original URI and returning boolean value.
-The filter determines for which paths `.sxg` formatted routes should be added.
+A `Proc`, accepting a single argument of environment and returning boolean value.
+The filter determines for which requests `.sxg` formatted routes should be added.

-Default value is `->(uri) { true }`, which means that all known paths are permitted and hence can be processed in SXG format using `.sxg` extension.
+Default value is `->(env) { true }`, which means that all requests are permitted and hence can be processed in SXG format using `.sxg` extension.

 #### cert_url, cert_path, priv_path